panzi/bad-apple-terminal/README.md

 Decoding these lengths gave me a little bit of trouble until I realized that I have to use addition instead of bitwise or while decoding because of the + 1 possibly overflowing.
-In an bitwise or that overlapping value would be just lost or in any case not prodice the right result.
+In an bitwise or that overlapping value would be just lost or in any case not produce the right result.

 ```C
 size_t compr_cmd_decode(const uint8_t *data, size_t size, struct ComprCmd *cmd) {